devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

    Server started on port 3000
    Database exists
    ```
-1. Test that the service is running properly
+1. Test that the service is running properly by calling the docs endpoint using curl.
    ```sh
    curl http://localhost:3000/api/docs
    ```